steemit/steem/doc/devs/api-notes.md

     ln -s ../example_plugins/hello_api external_plugins/hello_api

-Publicly available API's
+Publicly available APIs
 ------------------------

-Some API's are public APIs which are available to clients without login.
-These API's may be specified as follows in the configuration file:
+Some APIs are public APIs which are available to clients without login.
+These APIs may be specified as follows in the configuration file:

     public-api = database_api login_api hello_api_api